 The compiler places the code for any nested procedures at higher addresses (nearer MOSTPOS INT) than the code for the enclosing procedure.
 Nested procedures are placed at increasingly lower addresses in the order in which their definitions are completed.
-For the code in the following example:
+For example, the memory layout for the following code is shown in Figure B.2:

 '''

 PROC P()

 PROC Q ()

-.... code for Q
+... code for Q

-...
+:

 PROC R ()

-.... code for R
+... code for R

-...
+:

 ... code for P

-.
+:

 '''